BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Consider that the CS has a source file defining the CS type list statically: CS_type_list.h.
 The CS is designed based on this source file such that the only update required to embed a new type is to append the new type into the type list.
 There exist four approaches to add a new type statically into the CS:
-1. Ship the SAA with a codegen which inspects the compatibility of the type list with the plugins,
+1. Ship the SAA with a codegen or build tool which inspects the compatibility of the type list with the plugins,
 2. Ask the client to update the type list (i.e. CS_type_list.h) for each new type,
 3. Defining the type list with pre-reserved slots (e.g. EO_1, EO_2, etc.) and ask the client to map to these pre-reserved slots and
 4. Using macros.